rnrashmi/Blog_App_django/README.md

 > - Bootstrap 4
 ---
 First Term
-This is earlier version of the App
+This is an earlier version of the App

  - [x] Clone the Project
  - [x] Work on your own branch